Johnson County War: Aftermath

-Approximately 20-40 people were killed in the conflict, beginning with the lynching of the Averells to the death of Dudley Champion.
+Approximately 20-40 people were killed in the conflict.
 Emotions ran high for many years afterward.
 Some considered the large and wealthy ranchers as heroes who had sought what they regarded as justice by using violence to defend what they regarded as their rights to range land and water rights, while others saw the WSGA as heavy-handed outlaw vigilantes running roughshod over the law.
 A number of tall tales were spun by both sides afterwards to make their actions appear morally justified.
-Parties sympathetic to the invaders painted Watson as a prostitute and cattle rustler.
+Parties sympathetic to the Invaders painted Watson as a prostitute and cattle rustler.
 They painted Averell as her murderous partner in crime and pimp and Nate Champion as the leader of a vast cattle rustling empire.
 They claimed that he was a leading member of the fabled "Red Sash Gang" of outlaws that supposedly included the likes of the Jesse James gang.

 These claims have since been discredited.
 While men frequently visited Watson's cabin, this was because she mended clothing for cowboys as a source of income.
 While some accounts do note that Champion wore a red sash at the time of his death, such sashes were common.
 While the Hole in the Wall Gang was known to hide out in Johnson County, there is no evidence that Champion had any relationship to them.
+The existence of the Red Sash Gang had also been disputed, with many historians such as Mark Boardman believing that they did not exist.
 Parties sympathetic to the smaller ranchers spun tales that included some of the West's most notorious gunslingers under the employ of the Invaders, including such legends as Tom Horn.
 Horn did briefly work as a detective for the WSGA in the 1890s but there is little evidence he was involved in the war.